-b) We call on private entities to mainstream impact into their management practices and governance , and to actively measure it.
+b) We call on private entities, both companies and institutional investors, to mainstream impact into their management practices and governance , and to actively measure it.
 To enhance clarity, we call on standard-setters and multilateral agencies to harmonize voluntary impact standards and terminology.
-We also welcome the continued development, scaling, and adoption of sustainability rating and impact valuation methodologies , as well as their integration of the latter into financial models to make impact measurable, actionable, and to internalize externalities.
+We also welcome the continued development, scaling, and adoption of sustainability rating and impact valuation methodologies , as well as their integration into financial models to make impact measurable and actionable, and to internalize externalities, whereby supporting the integration into investment decision making and capital allocation.

-c) We will provide guidance for private entities on their roles and responsibilities in supporting the national implementation of relevant United Nations frameworks, noting existing efforts such as the Global Compact and the United Nations Guiding Principles on Business and Human Rights implementing the United Nations “Protect, Respect and Remedy” Framework.
+c) We will provide guidance for private entities (local companies, MNCs, and institutional investors) on their roles and responsibilities in supporting the national implementation of relevant United Nations frameworks, noting existing efforts such as the Global Compact and the United Nations Guiding Principles on Business and Human Rights implementing the United Nations “Protect, Respect and Remedy” Framework.

 Sustainable business and finance legislation

-d) We will align regulatory frameworks to accelerate and mainstream sustainable business behavior and adopt sustainable business and finance legislation that is country-led and context-specific, supported by capacity building for developing countries.
+d) We will encourage alignment of regulatory frameworks on corporate sustainability disclosures to accelerate and mainstream sustainable business behavior and adopt sustainable business and finance legislation.
+This should be country-led and context-specific, supported by capacity building for developing countries.
 We call for the adoption of national sustainable finance mobilization strategies, integrated into national financing frameworks.
 We urge regulators to promote transition planning for financial institutions, aligned with national pathways and global targets.

-e) We encourage adoption of sustainability disclosure legislation based on double materiality, addressing both sustainability risks and business impacts on society.
+e) We encourage adoption of sustainability disclosure legislation based on double- materiality, where applicable addressing both sustainability risks and business impacts on society.
 While we recognize the International Sustainability Standards Board's (ISSB) progress in harmonizing sustainability disclosures, we note that its standards are not designed to cover the private sector's impact on sustainability.
 To this end, we will transpose at national level the standards of the ISSB and of the Global Reporting Initiative in parallel.
 We will include external audit provisions to enhance trust in reported data and provide capacity-building to support developing countries.

-f) We will adopt measures to advance impact management and stewardship, beyond transparency and data disclosure requirements to embed sustainability into business models, governance, operations and stewardship practices.
-To prevent greenwashing and impact-washing, we will adopt appropriate standards for commercial and financial products.
+f) We will cooperate with institutional investors, companies and sustainability service providers, to adopt measures to advance impact management and through stewardship to increase engagement between governments, investors, and companies to better understand the gaps between corporate sustainability priorities, investor interests, and government mandates.
+The focus will be beyond data disclosure requirements to embed sustainability into business models, governance, operations and stewardship practices of investors.
+To prevent greenwashing and impact-washing, we will adopt appropriate guidelines for commercial and financial products.

 g) We will promote the interoperability of sustainable finance legislation.
 We will establish international dialogue through a global interoperability governance framework.
 We will also leverage existing efforts to develop a roadmap for the interoperability of taxonomies, including the UNFCCC COP29 Presidency’s efforts, and we will explore to expand these efforts to also support the interoperability of social taxonomies.

+h) We will work towards developing an interoperability mechanism between the SDGs’ most material indicators and environmental social and governance data and indicators, in consultation with investors. .
+This reflective and forward-looking interoperability mechanism will be developed by September 2027 in cooperation with investors, companies, and sustainability-standard setters, contributing to the Pact of the Future’ 2027 goal) on how to advance sustainable development by 2030 and beyond (Action Point 12.b).
+This Initiative recognizes i) the SDGs’ gap of provide utility in shaping companies operations towards increased sustainability actions, ii) the SDG’s gap to comprehensively inform investors’ sustainable decision-making processes.